octocloudlabs/supercharge-docs/docs/walt/lab-8.md

 <img src='/assets/img/a-lab-09-06.png' alt="lab image" class="img-lab" >

-On the page you can see additional information about the codespace.
-For example you can see the environment configuration  (2-core, 4GB RAM, 32GB).
+On the page, you can see additional information about the codespace.
+For example, you can see the environment configuration (2-core, 4GB RAM, 32GB).

 <img src='/assets/img/a-lab-09-07.png' alt="lab image" class="img-lab" >

 ### Option to delete the codespace

 There are costs associated with storing codespaces.
-Therefore it is wise to delete any codespaces you no longer need.
-You'll find the delete option in the **...** menu.
+Therefore, it is wise to delete any codespaces you no longer need.
+You'll find the Delete option in the **...** menu.
 While you could delete it now, we recommend keeping it during the workshop.

 <img src='/assets/img/a-lab-09-08.png' alt="lab image" class="img-lab" >